 Wallace Scholarly Activities grants are awarded on a competitive basis.
 Strong applications are those that make a case for the impact of proposed work on scholarly development (e.g., How vital is the proposed work for furthering research goals?).
 Since Faculty Travel and Research (FTR), start-up, and external grant funds can also fund scholarly activities, a convincing case must be made for the need of additional College funds (e.g., Why have you prioritized FTR and start-up funds for other expenses and not the work proposed?
 Why are you not using external grant funds to cover expenses?)
 There is admittedly a tension between supporting proposals from faculty who have secured external funding and proposals from those who work in areas where there are fewer external funding sources.

 Additional criteria used to evaluate applications include:

+Faculty members on the Strategic Planning and Analysis (SPA) make award decisions with input from the Provost and a representative of the Serie Center.
+Faculty may submit one application per semester.
 The Wallace Scholarly Activities program is administered through the Jan Serie Center for Scholarship and Teaching.
-Faculty members on the Resource and Planning Committee (RPC) make award decisions with input from the Provost and a representative of the Serie Center.
-Faculty may submit one application per semester.

 Timing of Awards

 If your proposed activities take place between June 1 and December 31, you should apply during the spring round (applications are due the third Monday of February).
 If the activities take place between January 1 and May 31, you should apply during the fall round (applications are due the first Monday of November).